electricimp/MB85RC/README.md

 | 1010 | 1 | 1 | 0 | 0xAC |
 | 1010 | 1 | 1 | 1 | 0xAE |

-&nbsp;<br>As such, you can address up to eight MB85RC256Vs per bus.
+As such, you can address up to eight MB85RC256Vs per bus.
 Remember, bit 0 of the address is set for write operations and cleared for reads.

 ## MB85RC Usage ##